SouhailHammou/KernelSymbolsHelper/README.md

 The project contains a user-mode module and a kernel driver that communicate with each other.
 The driver supplies all the names of the functions and structure fields to resolve to the user-mode module.
 The latter resolves the functions' RVAs and structure offsets using the symbol server, communicates them to the driver, and then terminates.

-To run, you have to manually load the driver first then execute the user-mode module.
+To run, you have to manually load the driver first (e.g. OSRLOADER) then execute the user-mode module.

 ## How to use